isabella232/advertising-cloud.en/help/dsp/execution/ad-unit-setup/brandsights-setup.md

 * Click on Surveys on the left navigation bar
 * Click on the blue button labelled “New BrandSights Survey”
-* For more information on the benefits and capabilities of each Survey ad format, download TubeMogul research [here](https://more.tubemogul.com/brandsights_survey_research_2014).
 * You’ll see the survey screen, a form split into two short sections.
 Here’s how to fill in each field.

 ### Basic Settings